Distance: 32 miles out and back

 Park on the Avenue of the Giants as close to the Pepperwood exit off Hwy 101 as possible and ride south.
 The Avenue is mostly pristine redwood forest, but it has its own 50’s-era “road trip” micro-culture of trinket shops, penny-crushing machines, drive-thru trees, and cafes.
 I recommend stopping at all of them, but that’s me.
 Twelve miles in you’ll reach a place where the main road obviously swings right and goes under the highway overpass, while a secondary road goes straight and up a sort of ramp.
 Go right, onto Bull Creek Flats Road.
 Signage is very poor here, but if you’re on a road headed west you can’t be wrong.

-Continue on Bull Creek Flats Rd. until the forest ends; then turn around.
-Bull Creek Flats Rd is as bad a riding surface as there is in this list, really awful in places, but in all other aspects it’s better riding than the Avenue of the Giants—it’s smaller, so you’re closer to the trees, and it meanders more, so the sense of being in the forest is greater.
-It’s worth the jarring.
-There are campgrounds along Bull Creek Flats that make for pleasant lunch stops.
-Rumor has it that the first part of Bull Creek Flats has been recently (2016) repaved.
+Continue on Bull Creek Flats Rd. until the forest ends; then turn around and ride back to your car.
+Bull Creek Flats Rd used to have a terrible riding surface, but it’s been repaved recently (2016) and is now as smooth as a baby’s bottom, and it’s better than Avenue of the Giants—it’s smaller, so you’re closer to the trees, it meanders more, so the sense of being in the forest is greater, and it’s undeveloped save for a few campgrounds that make for pleasant lunch stops.

 The miles from Ferndale to Highway 101 are very nice—do them by all means.
 Ferndale is an adorable town full of gingerbread (the architectural kind), good restaurants, and a classic old drugstore with a soda fountain.
-It’s 30 miles from Ferndale to the Avenue of the Giants.
-From Ferndale to 101 is almost good enough to make our list, and the leg on the shoulder of 101 is not at all bad as a curiosity once in a lifetime.
+The riding is 30 miles of mostly picture-book, flat agricultural land from Ferndale to the Avenue of the Giants.
+Those 30 miles are almost good enough to make our list, and the leg on the shoulder of 101 is not at all bad as a curiosity once in a lifetime (big shoulder).
 Ferndale to the turn-around at the end of Bull Creek Flats gives you 45 miles one way, or 90 miles round trip.
-With only three small hills, so it’s a very doable ride.
+With only three noticeable hills, it’s a very doable ride.